-Labradoodles typically have a life span of 12-14 years.
-A miniature Doodle will live longer (14-15 years) than your average standard Labradoodle because the smaller the dog, the longer its life expectancy.
+Labradoodles typically have a lifespan of 12-14 years.
+A Miniature Labradoodle will live longer (14-15 years) than your average Standard Labradoodle because the smaller the dog, the longer its life expectancy.

 How to maintain a healthy age for your doodle and avoid health problems: